owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 * A moving segment is a sequence of _non-equal_ frames, or a sequence of near-equal frames with a duration less than $S$

-$S$ is a preconfigured threshold for still segment duration.
-In the future it might be configurable from the user interface, but for now it's hardcoded in the application.
+$S$ is a preconfigured minimum still segment duration in Komposition.
+In the future it might be configurable from the user interface, but for now it's hardcoded.

 Equality of frames is defined as a function $E(f_1, f_2)$, described informally as: